 Regional International Waters R2R Project

-The purpose of the project is to test the mainstreaming of ‘ridge-to-reef’ (R2R), climate resilient approaches to integrated land, water, forest and coastal management in the PICs through strategic planning, capacity building and piloted local actions to sustain livelihoods and preserve ecosystem services.
-This regional project provides the primary coordination vehicle for the national R2R STAR Projects that are part of the Pacific R2R Programme, by building on nascent national processes from the previous GEF IWRM project to foster sustainability and resilience for each island through: reforms in policy, institutions, and coordination; building capacity of local institutions to integrate land, water and coastal management through on-site demonstrations; establishing evidence-based approaches to ICM planning; improved consolidation of results monitoring and information and data required to inform crosssector R2R planning approaches.
+The purpose of the project is to test the mainstreaming of ‘ridge-to-reef’ (R2R), climate resilient approaches to integrated land, water, forest and coastal management in the Pacific Island countries (PICs) through strategic planning, capacity building and piloted local actions to sustain livelihoods and preserve ecosystem services.
+The regional project provides the primary coordination vehicle for the national R2R STAR Projects that are part of the Pacific R2R Programme, by building on nascent national processes from the previous GEF IWRM project to foster sustainability and resilience for each island through: reforms in policy, institutions, and coordination; building capacity of local institutions to integrate land, water and coastal management through on-site demonstrations; establishing evidence-based approaches to Integrated Coastal Management (ICM) planning; improved consolidation of results monitoring and information and data required to inform crosssector R2R planning approaches.
 This project will also focus attention on harnessing support of traditional community leadership and governance structures to improve the relevance of investment in ICM, including MPAs, from ‘community to cabinet’.

 Regional Project Steering Committee (RPSC)

-The Regional IW R2R Project is governed by the R2R Regional Project Steering Committee (RPSC).
-RPSC is composed of the GEF implementing agencies (FAO, UNDP and UNE), SPC, and PICs GEF focal points.
+The Regional IW R2R Project is governed by the R2R Regional Steering Committee (RSC).
+RSC is composed of the GEF implementing agencies (FAO, UNDP and UNE), SPC, and PICs GEF focal points.
 The RPC as head of the RPCU coordinates and serves as the secretariat.
-The RPSC meets annually with the following functions:
+The RSC meets annually with the following functions:

 - To facilitate the achievement of the goals and objectives of the UNDP/SPC project entitled “Ridge to Reef – Testing the Integration of Water, Land, Forest and Coastal Management to Preserve Ecosystem Services, Store Carbon, Improve Climate Resilience and Sustain Livelihoods in Pacific Island Countries”.